aliciageissbauer/BI-and-Data/README.md

-# Netflix Dashboard
+# 🎥 Netflix Dashboard

-Hello!

-This is a project about a Netflix Database that I founded in Kaggle.
-For this project, I worked with SQL for Data cleaning and Normalization and Power BI for data visualization.
+# 📝 Project Overview

+This project explores a Netflix Database from Kaggle, showing the transformation of raw data into actionable insights using SQL and Power BI.

-# Objective
+# 🔧 Key Features

-Analyze a Netflix database and find insights through Data visualization
+#  1. ETL and Data Preparation

+  - Cleaned and transformed the dataset to ensure data integrity.
+  - Creation of new tables to Normalize Countries and Genres.

+# 2 Exploratory Data Analysis

+Key metrics analysis:
+-Total # titles by Year Added
+-

 # Tables Description
 show_id: Primary Key, ID for every show